 What is medical tourism?

-Medical tourism refers to travel to another country, for the purpose of obtaining medical treatment in that country.
+Medical tourism refers to travelling to another country, for the purpose of obtaining medical treatment in that country.

 Increasing numbers of Australians (perhaps 15,000 a year) obtain medical treatment overseas in an effort to reduce costs, particularly in the area of cosmetic surgery.
 There are Australian companies which offer medical tourism, specialised travel insurers and support from some private health insurers.